Ebonined/Change_it/README.md

 ## Parameters

+### frame

-    frame : Dataframecolumns : list, tuple, ndarray, str(e.g. for Dataframe.iloc; '0:1' and for Dataframe.loc; 'column1:column2').
+    Dataframecolumns : list, tuple, ndarray, str(e.g. for Dataframe.iloc; '0:1' and for Dataframe.loc; 'column1:column2').

-    strindex : bool,
+### strindex

-        specify whether `True` for df.iloc or `False` for df.loc.
+    bool, specify whether `True` for df.iloc or `False` for df.loc.

-    func: function:
+### func

-        function to run on each column.
+    function:function to run on each column.

-    inplace: bool,
+### inplace

-        select to change the initial datafram or return a new one with the previous unchanged.
+    bool,select to change the initial datafram or return a new one with the previous unchanged.

 ## return